LME gears up for warehouse deliveries review

 The LME announced an increased minimum load-out rate for its warehouses last year, which came into effect this year.
 It said at the time it would carry out a six-month review of that poliy.

-The announcement comes a week after LME shareholders voted in favour of a 1.4 billion pound takeover offer from Hong Kong Exchanges and Clearing Ltd (0388.HK).
+The announcement comes a week after LME shareholders voted in favour of a 1.4 billion pound takeover offer from Hong Kong Exchanges and Clearing Ltd.

 Clients of the exchange - the world's biggest marketplace for industrial metals - wait in queues to collect metal from warehouses, all the while paying rent to warehouses.
 The warehouse operators blame logistical bottlenecks for delays but critics say it is a tactic to increase rental income.